django/deps/draft/0010-new-governance.rst

    total number of votes cast and the number received by each candidate.
-This summary SHALL be ratified by a majority vote of the DSF Board, then posted by the Secretary of the DSF to the django-developers mailing list.
+This summary SHALL be ratified by a majority vote of the DSF Board, then posted by the Secretary of the DSF to the django-developers mailing list and the Django Forum.
 The five candidates with the highest vote totals SHALL immediately become the new Technical Board.

 Once elected, a member of the Technical Board MAY be removed in either of two ways: